Twisted-Creations/twisted-creations.github.io/README.md

 ## 📱 Mobile Support

-Our website is fully responsive and optimized for mobile devices of all sizes.
+Our website is fully responsive and optimized for mobile devices of all sizes:

+- Touch-friendly navigation and interactive elements
+- Responsive layouts that adapt to any screen size
+- Performance optimizations for mobile devices
+- Improved loading times on slower connections
+- Better handling of touch events and gestures
+- PWA support for installation on mobile home screens

 ## 🖼️ Background Image System